rudojaksa/nn4cc/README.md

 ### DESCRIPTION
 Nntrain loads data files and trains the neural network on the training set, while simultaneously evaluating performance on testing sets in log-scheduled time steps.
+Now compiled for 146-26-3 neural networks.

 Data files should be in the SSV form.
 First inputs columns, then outputs columns, then ignored data until the end of line.
 Hash delimited comments are ignored.
-Filenames are either train.dat, test.dat, test1.dat and test2.dat, or any names with role specified by the -train -test options.
+Filenames are either train.dat, test.dat, test1.dat and test2.dat, or any names with role specified by the -train and -test options.

-Training output is saved into the Log directory.
+Training output is saved into the ./Log/ directory.

 ### OPTIONS
                -h  This help.